Makeblock-official/MeBoard101/README.md

 # MeBoard101
-## Intro
+## Introduction
 [Me Uno Shield](http://www.makeblock.com/me-uno-shield) is a shield of Arduino UNO and Arduino101/Genuino101.
-It can turn Arduino Pins into Makeblock Rj25 ports.
+It can turn Arduino Pins into Makeblock Rj25 ports.You can connect Arduino101/Genuino101 with Makeblock electronic modules.
+This shield provides a stable power, so it can drive many servos and motors.
  ![image](https://raw.githubusercontent.com/Makeblock-official/MeBoard101/master/images/1.jpg)
  ![image](https://raw.githubusercontent.com/Makeblock-official/MeBoard101/master/images/2.jpg)

 ## How To Use
 ### Prepare for Arduino
  * Install the Arduino IDE ( https://www.arduino.cc/en/Main/Software )